-- Test managers, test leaders, project managers, product owners and scrum masters learn how to design and implement current projects more efficiently.
+- Test managers, test leaders, project managers, product owners and Scrum Masters learn how to design and implement current projects more efficiently.

 Best Paper Award

-The evaluation criteria include: content quality, novelty and profundity of the paper handed in as well as the feedback of the conference participants with regard to the quality of the lecture and presentation.
-At least 5 pages A4 need to be submitted.
-Submissions with a lower volume are permitted.
-However, they will not be considered for the Best Paper Award.
+The best contribution will receive the "Best Paper Award" at the Software-QS-Tag.
+The evaluation criteria are: quality of content, news and depth of the full paper submitted (in addition to the abstract) as well as feedback from the participants on the quality of the lecture and presentation.
+The submitted full paper must have at least 5 A4 pages.
+Submissions of a smaller size are permitted, but will not be considered for the Best Paper Award.

 The exhibition area is limited!
 Secure your preferred place with an early registration.
 Please contact us per email to email@example.com.